bittor01/TavernTones/docs/HELP.md

 # Tavern Tones Help Guide

-Welcome to Tavern Tones, your ultimate companion for ambient soundscapes and combat tracking in TTRPGs.

 ## 🎵 Music Player
 - **Playlist Management**: Add files with ➕ or entire folders with 📁.
 - **Controls**: Standard Play, Pause, Prev, and Next buttons.